alunxu/AlunXu.github.io/about.md

 [Melbourne Conservatorium of Music](https://finearts-music.unimelb.edu.au/about-us/mcm#:~:text=The%20Conservatorium%20provides%20a%20comprehensive,Performance%20Science%20and%20New%20Music.);
 [University of Melbourne](https://www.unimelb.edu.au/)

-weilunx1 \[at\] student \[dot\] unimelb \[dot\] edu \[dot\] au\
+weilunx1 \[at\] student \[dot\] unimelb \[dot\] edu \[dot\] au

 **Current Position** | I am a research assistant in the [Complex Human Data Hub](https://psychologicalsciences.unimelb.edu.au/research/hubs/chdh), computationally modelling human visual cognition and illusion from Bayesian perspective under the supervision of [Prof. Charles Kemp](http://www.charleskemp.com/).

-**Background**| I am an undergraduate at the [University of Melbourne](https://www.unimelb.edu.au/), ranked top 3% academically among over 10,000 students in the faculty of science.
-I acquired knowledge of statistics and psychology from [Bachelor of Science](https://study.unimelb.edu.au/find/courses/undergraduate/bachelor-of-science/), skills of computer science from [Diploma in computing](https://study.unimelb.edu.au/find/courses/undergraduate/diploma-in-computing/), and sense of composition and orchestration from [Diploma in Music](https://study.unimelb.edu.au/find/courses/undergraduate/diploma-in-music/). sss
+**Background** | I am an undergraduate at the [University of Melbourne](https://www.unimelb.edu.au/), ranked top 3% academically among over 10,000 students in the faculty of science.
+I acquired knowledge of statistics and psychology from [Bachelor of Science](https://study.unimelb.edu.au/find/courses/undergraduate/bachelor-of-science/), skills of computer science from [Diploma in computing](https://study.unimelb.edu.au/find/courses/undergraduate/diploma-in-computing/), and sense of composition and orchestration from [Diploma in Music](https://study.unimelb.edu.au/find/courses/undergraduate/diploma-in-music/).

 **Destination** | As a data scientist and musician, my lifetime pursuit is to **innovatively enliven human communication through an emotion-driven algorithmic composition system**.
 I aspire to enhance individuals’ ability to convey unspoken sentiments through music, thereby helping them overcome expressive limitations and alleviate mental anguish.

 Therefore, my **research interests** broadly underlie the **intersection of high-level music technology and data science**, including but not limited to (sorted by preference)